Exidekat/TransformerUpscaler/README.md

 - **Residual Learning for Detail Enhancement**
   - Uses a **residual connection** to allow the model to focus on learning high frequency details

+## Image Description Tool

+We provide a command-line utility `tools/describe_image.py` that generates a concise natural-language caption for an image, using a pre-trained BLIP model from Hugging Face.

+Dependencies:

+    pip install transformers  # if not already installed

+Usage:

+    python tools/describe_image.py path/to/image.jpg

+Example:

+    $ python tools/describe_image.py input.jpg
+    A modern building facade with rows of windows against a clear sky.

+This textual summary can be included as context for an LLM to answer visual questions about the image.